Bulk Address Parser & Normalizer (US / CA) avatar

 Share

-Bulk Address Parser & Normalizer (US / CA / Cayman)
+Bulk Address Parser, Normalizer & Validation API (US / CA / Cayman)

-Parse free-form address strings into structured {street, city, state, zip, country} records.
+Parse free-form address strings into structured {street, city, state, zip, country} records — an address parser and normalizer API for bulk address standardization and validation.
 Sixteen parse patterns cover US, Canadian, and Cayman addresses, with optional Nominatim geocode and embedded phone normalisation.

 Address Parser Features